HoistMan/HoistMan/readme.md

 # Overview

-These are my personal nvim plugins and configurations.
+These are my personal Neovim (nvim) plugins and configurations.
 These serve as a way to quickly port my preferences across multiple devices, but are available publicly for anyone to use.

 # Installation